How far will training get you in the editorial freelancing market?

 Confidence to take on the task

 The training I’ve completed to date did indeed get me looked at by several clients when I was starting out.
-On the other hand, Polity gave me work because of my knowledge of their field of publishing and a good reference from Salt Publishing.
+Polity, though, gave me work because of my knowledge of their field of publishing and a good reference from Salt Publishing.
 Constable & Robinson noticed me, despite the fact that I already met their minimum requirements, because of a recommendation from the Edward Elgar production team.

 On-the-job CPD and upgrading skills